btzy/nativefiledialog-extended/README.md

 ### macOS

 - If the macOS deployment target is ≥ 11.0, the [allowedContentTypes](https://developer.apple.com/documentation/appkit/nssavepanel/3566857-allowedcontenttypes?language=objc) property of NSSavePanel is used instead of the deprecated [allowedFileTypes](https://developer.apple.com/documentation/appkit/nssavepanel/1534419-allowedfiletypes?language=objc) property for file filters.
 Thus, if you are filtering by a custom file extension specific to your application, you will need to define the data type in your `Info.plist` file as per the [Apple documentation](https://developer.apple.com/documentation/uniformtypeidentifiers/defining_file_and_data_types_for_your_app).
 (It is possible to force NFDe to use allowedFileTypes by adding `-DNFD_USE_ALLOWEDCONTENTTYPES_IF_AVAILABLE=OFF` to your CMake build command, but this is not recommended.
 If you need to support older macOS versions, you should be setting the correct deployment target instead.)

+### Linux

+- Window parenting does not work on XWayland.
+Dialogs behave as if the parent window handle was not given, and there does not seem to be any way to make this work.

 # Known Limitations #